galaxyproject/galaxy-hub/src/galaxy-updates/2018-02/index.md

 # Other News

+* The semi-annual update of the project statistics page is done.
+[See what's new](/src/galaxy-project/statistics/index.md).
 * From [John Chilton](/src/people/john-chilton/index.md):
   * Galaxy can now [by-pass re-running jobs with duplicate parameters/inputs](https://github.com/galaxyproject/galaxy/pull/4690) thanks to the brilliant [Marius Van Den Beek](https://twitter.com/mariusvdbeek/)